 DeFazio understands the importance of higher education and he could not have attended college without the assistance of financial aid.
 This is why he established a scholarship fund for dislocated workers at five community colleges in southwest Oregon.
 Since he has consistently refused the pay raises that other Members of Congress keep passing for themselves, the scholarship fund lets him use that excess pay to benefit Oregonians.
-By the end of 2013, DeFazio will have contributed $363,000 of after-tax salary toward 227 scholarships and debt reduction.
-He counts these scholarships among of his proudest accomplishments.
+As of the end of 2014, DeFazio contributed $378,000 of after-tax salary toward 227 scholarships and debt reduction.
+He counts these scholarships among his proudest accomplishments.

 As a recipient of financial aid, DeFazio was proud to support the Student Aid and Fiscal Responsibility Act (SAFRA) which became law in 2010.
 The SAFRA comes at an opportune time as a record number of students need assistance for affordable, quality education opportunities.
-SAFRA eliminates taxpayer financed subsidies to banks making federal educational loans in favor of a more cost efficient model, the Direct Loan program.
+SAFRA eliminated taxpayer-financed subsidies to banks making federal educational loans in favor of a more cost efficient model through the Direct Loan program.
 Direct loans to students provide more opportunities to future generations than do subsidies to banks.
-Eliminating bank subsidies will result in $61 billion in tax-payer savings over the next 10 years, which completely pays for the improved educational investments.
+Eliminating bank subsidies will result in $61 billion in taxpayer savings over the next 10 years, which completely pays for the improved educational investments.

 Early Childhood Development

 DeFazio has been a strong supporter of increasing federal funding levels and federal resources to Pre-K programs, such as Head Start.
 Early childhood education, nutrition, health care and family support services are critical for our nation's youth.
-Often times these programs are not just about schooling, they are about meeting the needs of young children and their families.
+Often these programs are not just about schooling, they are about meeting the needs of young children and their families.